Angshuman44/CREDIT_RISK/README.md

 Please follow the steps in order to use the model:
-a) Clone the repository
+- a) Clone the repository
-b) run setup.py
+- b) run setup.py
-c) run app.py
+- c) run app.py
+- d) open localhost/predictdata